The Path to Successful Problem Solving

 They fully engage in the process.
 They play.
 And they learn.
 And they build the skills that equip them to take on complicated real-world problems.

 So how do we engage our students in developing the rich conceptual understanding and procedural fluency that underpin mathematics?
-We take on this challenge through problem-solving tasks that are designed to evoke critical thinking and reasoning about possible-solution strategies, crafted so that students can successfully address the problem from various entry points—flexible enough that they work in any instructional mode.
+We take on this challenge through problem-solving performance tasks that are designed to evoke critical thinking and reasoning about possible-solution strategies, crafted so that students can successfully address the problem from various entry points—flexible enough that they work in any instructional mode.

 In this series, Exemplars will share a variety of approaches that will help teachers: